 ☐ Hide things in your car that don’t need packed

 On pack day you just need to be available for the packers in case they have questions, but there’s little they need to ask.
 Most families require more than two full packing days, so be aware of that if you’re gearing up for your first PCS.
 What determines the number of packing days depends on how much stuff you have and how many packers you have.
 This estimate is usually made early in the process, shortly after the service member starts talking with TMO.

 ☐ Be available for questions

 Keeping busy while the packers box up my life is difficult for me.
 Part of me wants to help, but I know it would be a hinderance.
 Supervising the pack crew while dealing with post-Tokyo jetlag was difficult.
 They were working hard and I was spiking my coffee at 9 a.m. trying to keep my eyes open.
 What I did in the end was browse Amazon and started drafting some reviews.
 I liked that because I was working too.
 Meanwhile, provide them some water at least; water bottles are easy to procure and being kind makes a difference.
 Obviously you can do more, it’s all up to you.
-I tend to do more for the loading crews than I do for the packers.
+I like to provide lunch, but it’s not always guaranteed.

 ☐ Don’t micromanage the packing crew, let them work

 ☐ Provide water bottles

 As the packers work, they will label the boxes and and note the contents.
 Before they leave you will have the opportunity to look over everything.
 Some people like to rush this because they are ready to leave.
 Take your time, ask them to back off if they’re being too pushy.
 This is how I found that custom painting that was not on the high value list.
 That’s how I changed the description of “Fry Daddy” to “rice cooker”…because we don’t own a Fry Daddy.
 It’s your stuff, take the time you need to make it right.
 Also, I found that they accidentally misnumbered an entire sheet, so I caught and corrected that too.